karlcswanson/CatPatch/README.md

 This repository contains images and KiCad files for a CAT5e subsnake and DI system.

-Labels can be printed on standard ID cards and can be attached with 3M Command Strip adhesive.

 A brief build log for the DI and breakout cable can be found [here](https://imgur.com/a/OviKR).

 ## Pinouts